Lakpa Gelu

 Lakpa Gelu (ल्हाक्पा घेलु) (born June 23, 1967), often spelled Lhakpa, is a Nepalese Sherpa climber born in Jubing - 1, KhariKhola, Solukhumbu, Nepal.
 He is known for holding a world record for the fastest climbing of Mount Everest (the world's tallest mountain at 8,848 meters, known to the Nepalese as "Sagarmatha") in only 10 hours 56 minutes and 46 seconds.
-Gelu's record-breaking trip was his tenth trip to the summit of the mountain.
+Gelu's record-breaking trip was his tenth trip to the summit of Mount Everest.